S-Kamaguchi/ar456-stationarity-code/README.md

 python3 numerical_verification_ar456.py
 ```

 Note on the near-boundary stress test (Section 5.3): direct root computation (`numpy.roots`) loses the precision needed to resolve `|x|<1` once a root sits within roughly 1e-9 of the unit circle, which occurs for a small fraction of the near-boundary sample by construction.
-This shows up as apparent "mismatches" against root-finding in that section only; the derived criterion and the Schur–Cohn test, which do not rely on root-finding, do not exhibit this and agree with each other exactly (see the paper's Section 5.3 for the full discussion, including a small number of AR(6) double-precision edge cases that resolve to exact agreement under higher-precision arithmetic).
+This shows up as apparent "mismatches" against root-finding in that section only; the derived criterion and the Schur–Cohn test, which do not rely on root-finding, do not exhibit this and agree with each other (see the paper's Section 5.3 for the full discussion, including a small number of AR(6) double-precision edge cases that resolve to exact agreement under higher-precision arithmetic).

 ## `verify_algebra.py`

-Symbolically verifies, using `sympy`, every algebraic elimination step used to derive the AR(4)/AR(5)/AR(6) closed-form criteria in Section 4 (the degree-reduction steps via Chebyshev identities, the linear-elimination steps, and the BI6 compaction identity for AR(6)).
+Symbolically verifies, using `sympy`, the principal algebraic elimination step used to derive the AR(4)/AR(5)/AR(6) closed-form criteria in Section 4 (the degree-reduction steps via Chebyshev identities, the linear-elimination steps, and the BI6 compaction identity for AR(6)).
 Each step is checked for *exact* symbolic equality against the equation stated in the paper, not mere numerical agreement.

 ```
 python3 verify_algebra.py